balfieri/aws/README.md

 aws configure --profile work1
 </pre>

-<p>All subsequent scripts in this repo will now pick up your "my_profile" script and use "work1"
+<p>All subsequent scripts in this repo use "my_profile" and use will pick up "work1"
 as the profile for all AWS commands.</p>

 # Instance Queries